ariga/atlas-deploy-action/README.md

 - `url`: URL to target database (should be passed as a secret).
 (Required)
 - `dir`: Local path of the migration directory in the repository.
 (Optional)
 - `cloud-token`: Token for using Atlas Cloud (should be passed as a secret).
 (Optional)
 - `cloud-dir`: Name of the migration directory in the cloud.
+(Must be set if `cloud-token` is set)
+- `cloud-tag`: Tag of the migration version in the cloud.
 (Optional)

-- `cloud-tag`: Optional.
-Tag of a migration version in the cloud.
-(Optional)
+Note: Either `dir` or `cloud-dir` must be set.
+If both are provided, an error will be thrown.

 ### Outputs